 4. Composite Camber

-It consists of a parabolic or circular crown at the centre of the camber and two straight slopes originating from the edges.
+It consists of a parabolic or circular crown at the center of the camber and two straight slopes originating from the edges.

 First of all, templates or the camber boards are prepared with the required camber.